Heartbroken Redditor Forced To Give Up Late Mom's Dog Because He Can't Take Care Of It Properly

 And when OP finally decided to do the right thing, his actions were turned against him by his father

 In the context of mental health, the decision to give up a pet can be particularly challenging for individuals dealing with depression or anxiety.
-A study from the University of Minnesota shows that the loss of a pet can exacerbate pre-existing mental health conditions, leading to increased vulnerability.
+The loss of a pet can exacerbate pre-existing mental health conditions, leading to increased vulnerability.

 Developing a support network is essential during these times to help individuals process their emotions and find healthy coping mechanisms.